mtkennerly/dunamai/README.md

 library for dynamic versions, but there are some design decisions that prompted the creation of Dunamai as an alternative:

+* Versioneer requires a setup.py file to exist, or else `versioneer install` will fail, rendering it incompatible with non-setuptools-based projects such as those using Poetry or Flit.
+Dunamai can be used regardless of the project's build system.
 * Versioneer has a CLI that generates Python code which needs to be committed into your repository, whereas Dunamai is just a normal importable library.
 * Versioneer produces the version as an opaque string, whereas Dunamai provides